DmytroKrynytsyn/ansible-roles/README.md

-# Ansible Collection - dmytrokrynytsyn.components
+# Ansible DevOps Collection - dmytrokrynytsyn.components

-Documentation for the collection.
+A collection of reusable Ansible roles for common DevOps tasks, including database management, web server configuration, container orchestration, CI/CD automation, and monitoring setup.
+Each role is modular and can be applied to streamline infrastructure automation across various environments.